 You can keep a watch on your property from your portable device like mobiles.
 If required, you can also inform the local authorities the moments you observe any suspicious movements.

 Some of the highly advanced alarms cannot be tampered with once they are activated.
 Keeping an eye on your CCTV is not possible always, but a camera with an alarm is a high-security system.
-An alarm can alert you if there are any unauthorised movements within the premise, and you can immediately check out the camera footage from your mobile, and take necessary action.
+An alarm can alert you if there are any unauthorized movements within the premise, and you can immediately check out the camera footage from your mobile, and take necessary action.

 Use Protective Glasses

 Vandals prefer to work in darkness, so the first thing that they target in your property is the lights.
 Unbreakable glass and fittings stop them from completing this task.
-Though they don’t come with a guaranteed of never breaking, they will at least take more time to accomplish their mission.
-And, these type of work also sometimes deter their motivation, and they tend to leave feeling bored.
+Though they don’t come with a guarantee of never breaking, they will at least take more time to accomplish their mission.
+And, this type of work also sometimes deter their motivation, and they tend to leave feeling bored.

 Thieves and vandals also target your windows to get access to the interior of your property.
 With protective glass, you can stop them from breaking inside.